How to Choose the Best Car Detailing Tools and Products for Your Vehicle

 Tool Lifespan Replacement Signs

-Brushes 12-18 months Bristle loss, stiffness
+Brushes 12–18 months Bristle loss, matting, or stiffness even after cleaning

 What’s the difference between car washing and car detailing?